Neil Siegel: Personal life

 Siegel is an experienced musician who plays the flute, târ, ney, and kaval who has more than 1,500 concerts to his credit worldwide.
 He studied music with Iranian Sufi master Morteza Varzi for more than 20 years.
 He is a long-time member of Professional Musicians Local 47, American Federation of Musicians, AFL-CIO.

-He is married to Robyn Friend, a writer, dancer, and singer, with whom he has performed all over the world during the last 30 years.
+He is married to Robyn Friend, a dancer, painter, writer, and singer, with whom he has performed all over the world during the last 30 years.

+He is the older brother of actor, singer, and comedian Jack Black, with whom he has collaborated on a number of fund-raising events for charity, most notably the pediatric hospice program of the TrinityCare Hospice, based in Torrance, California.

 He is on the board of several non-profit organizations, including the Providence Trinity Health Care Hospice Foundation, the Electric Infrastructure Security Council, and The Institute of Persian Performing Arts.
 Since 2013, he and his wife, Robyn, have operated their own charitable organization, The Siegel and Friend Foundation.